by Christopher Marlowe (and Thomas Nashe?)

 Dulce meum, miserere domus labentis, et istam,

-Oro, si quis adhuc precibus locus, exue mentem
+Oro, si quis adhuc precibus locus, exue mentem.

 [If I was ever kind to you, or if anything about me made you happy,